elsampsa/task_thread/docs/_build/html/_sources/intro.rst.txt

 Here ``UP`` designates data going upwards in the tree, while ``IN`` shows incoming data at deeper level threads.

-Notice that there is not any intercommunication within this tree that is not strictly between a parent and a children.
+Notice that there is not any intercommunication within this tree that is not strictly between a parent and a child.

 Threads, how?
 -------------